 Eve Stone stood tall between the pipes, holding the Ravens off the scoreboard despite facing heavy pressure.
 Stone denied all 38 shots she faced through the opening two periods, delivering a stellar performance to keep the game even.

 Stonehill eventually rewarded its goaltender's effort, breaking the deadlock at the 12:20 mark of the third period.
-Kenmore sent a backhanded pass up the boards to Feeney, who walked the blue line and fired a shot toward the net.
-The attempt produced a rebound off the pads of Franklin Pierce goaltender Jill Hertl, which bounced out to Spadone.
+Barrett fired home a shot from the point that was deflected by Feeney toward the wide open side of the net..
 With a wide-open net in front of her, Spadone buried the puck for her sixth goal of the season to give Stonehill the 1–0 lead.

 In the waning moments of regulation, however, Franklin Pierce would find the equalizer on the power play.
 Hailey Anderson received a feed from Addison Andre and fired a shot under the crossbar and over the shoulder of Stone, marking her ninth goal of the season and sending the game into overtime tied at one.